 Operating data/digi modes can be fun – Often, a that elusive contact can only be made on a mode like CW or digital where the signal carries further than voice.
-One of the popular modes is PSK and in order to send/receive it, you’ll need to connect your radio to your computer’s soundcard.
-Some of the newer radios offer a USB socket on the rear which includes CAT control and an audio device, so the hard work may have already been done for you!
+Some of the popular modes include FT8, PSK and RTTY which, in order to send/receive it, need you to connect your radio to the computer’s soundcard.
+Modern radios offer a USB socket which includes CAT control plus an audio I/O device, so the hard work may have already been done for you.

 However, if you’ve got an older radio, perhaps something “previously enjoyed” as your first dabble onto HF, you’ll find that most radios have a “data” connector at the rear – this is typically a 6pin mini-DIN socket (just like a PS/2 keyboard connector) and offers a fixed-level RX audio, TX audio and PTT – The advantage of using this connector is that you can then use the AF/volume control without affecting the audio going into your computer – Useful if you wish to decode something but not be distracted by the warbling tones!
 If you wish to try receiving PSK (or RTTY, JT65 modes) without a special interface – you can try connecting the headphone output of the radio to your computer’s line-input.
 Some careful adjustment of the volume on the radio and the line-in record level will be required.
 If you set your line-input to “play through” via Control Panel, you can still monitor the radio via your PC speakers.

-The other issue preventing home-brew construction is the lack of real COM/serial ports – The RTS pin can be switched “high” (+v) by your datamode software when it wants to transmit, and this in turn would switch a transistor or opto-coupler allowing the PTT line to connect to ground.
-As most computers are USB, you will either need to buy a ready-made USB interface or build the following interface and add a USB/Serial converter (these are readily available on Amazon) for about £5-15.
+One of the issues preventing homebrew construction is the lack of a real COM/serial port – The RTS pin can be switched “high” (+v) by your datamode software when it wants to transmit, and this in turn would switch a transistor or opto-coupler allowing the PTT line to connect to ground.
+With USB commonplace, USB, you will either need to buy a ready-made USB interface or build the following interface and add a USB/Serial converter for about £5-15.

-Some radios, such as the FT-450D, FT-857D, FT-897D, FT-950 all offer a “Digi-VOX” mode allowing the radio to be keyed upon detecting audio coming into the data socket.
+Some radios, such as the FT-450D, FT-857D, FT-897D, FT-950, TS-590SG offer a “Digi-VOX” mode allowing the radio to be keyed upon detecting audio coming into the data socket.
 This makes the PTT interface somewhat easier – As simple as a 6pin mini-DIN to 2x 3.5mm plugs to your soundcard.
 Some people completely omit the isolation transformers – YMMV.

-As of December 2015, I’m using a newly-built interface.
-Using a simple white ABS box from CPC and some 4-core+screen cable, it houses a pair of audio isolation transformers and 3 4N35 opto-couplers which fully isolate the radio from the computer.
+The unit pictured here was built in December 2015 for use with an FT-950.
+Using a simple white ABS box from CPC and some 4-core+screen cable, it housed a pair of audio isolation transformers and 3 4N35 opto-couplers which fully isolated the radio from the computer.

 Not shown in this picture is the CW hookup which plugs into the “Key” jack on my radio.
 The 9pin D connector is a “real” serial port interface and the 2x 3.5mm plugs go to my soundcard.